we-are-va/we-are-va.github.io/_work/mooloolaba-music.md

   portrait_photos: false

 ---
-### Boasting a history that spans more than 30 years, showcasing over 20,000 line items, shipping across Australia-wide and employing some of the friendliest and most knowledgeable team members Mooloolaba Music has become is a Sunshine Coast icon.
+### Boasting a history that spans more than 30 years, showcasing over 20,000 line items, shipping across Australia-wide and employing some of the friendliest and most knowledgeable team members Mooloolaba Music is a Sunshine Coast icon.

-Having recently changed hands the new owner recognised the need to update the current brand without alienating a loyal customer base that has been steadily growing for over 30 years.
+Having recently changed hands new owner Phil Drinnan recognised the need to update the brand without alienating a loyal customer base that has been steadily growing for over 30 years.

 **When We Are VA got the gig, to help give the brand a freshen up we jumped at the chance.**